MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 In order to use your VM image for hosted machines, you will need to grant Windows 365 service principal with the following permissions:
 - Reader permission on the Azure subscription.

+When you upload a custom image, you must be signed in with an account that is an Owner or admin of the subscription.

 ### Share the Azure Compute Gallery with Power Automate makers

 The last step before using your image in Power Automate is to share the image with the Power Automate makers.